AlfredJKwack/BuyMyLove-GiftLIst/README.md

    - Build command: `npm run build`
    - Publish directory: `dist`
 3. Add environment variables from your `.env.local` file

+### Admin Panel

+The admin panel is accessible via the `#/admin` route and serves to log in and out.
+Authenticated admins will see additional controls to add, update, and delete gifts directly in the listing.

+**Authentication:**
+- All authenticated users are considered admins
+- Login is done via magic link sent to email address
+- Session persists across browser sessions
+- Secure logout functionality

+You must have set up a user in the Supabase dashboard authentication section to enable admin access.

 ## Project Structure